 As Francesca Hadland, Product Executive from Bridgman.co.uk enthuses, ‘small spaces have huge potential.
 Thinking flexibly and smartly can transform your small patio into an outdoor paradise that will only be limited by a lack of imagination, not a lack of space’.

-Small patio ideas can benefit from little tricks and ideas that can elevate a ‘meh’ space into a marvellous one, and often on a budget too.
-And as Garden Trading’s Senior Buyer, Claire Wilks succinctly puts it, ‘a small patio can be just as rewarding as a rambling garden when thoughtfully styled’.
+Small patio ideas can benefit from little tricks and ideas that can elevate a ‘meh’ space into a marvellous one, and often on a budget, too.
+And as Garden Trading’s senior buyer Claire Wilks succinctly puts it, ‘a small patio can be just as rewarding as a rambling garden idea when thoughtfully styled’.

 1. Add a useful framework